 - In the Data pane, right-click (Product Name) and select Hide to hide the duplicating field.

-- Right-click Sales and select Field Properties > Aggregation > MIN.
+- Right-click Sales and select Default Properties > Aggregation > MIN.

 - Check the box Aggregate data for visible dimensions.

 - Connect to each table separately.